 Dasharatha, the King of Ayodhya, was a famous warrior and a protector of dharma (life purpose).
 He had three wives and no children.
 He longed for an heir, and Mother Earth was seeking a protector to save her bounty from unscrupulous and devious desires.
 Tradition teaches that as the wick of dharma burns low, Vishnu the preserver uses birth to set things right again.
 Mother Earth’s call meant that Vishnu would return.

-Each child’s birth was unusual.
 After performing a sacrifice that yielded a golden milk pudding, the king was instructed to share this bounty with his wives with the promise of fertility and children.
 Each of his wives became pregnant and would give birth to all of his children.
-It is often thought that the divine is born into us on a regular basis and unexpectedly, and we can understand this story as an allegory of how we treat our minds and bodies: avatars and other deities represent potentials waiting to be realized.
+It is often thought that the divine is born into each person on a regular basis and unexpectedly, and we can understand this story as an allegory of how we treat our minds and bodies: avatars and other deities represent potentials waiting to be realized.

 - Ananda: blissful, pure bliss